 We Need To Talk About Genocide

-Join MAHG student Kylie Deverell as she discusses popular topics in Holocaust and Genocide studies with some of the field's most notable scholars and educators!
+Join MAHG alumna Kylie Deverell as she discusses popular topics in Holocaust and Genocide studies with some of the field's most notable scholars and educators!
 The series is available on Apple Podcasts and Google Podcasts.
 Tune in for new episodes every Tuesday!

 Listen below or find the podcast on Podbean, Google Podcasts, and Apple Podcasts.

 Ep.
 9 - Preserving the Holocaust